 People have long debated whether state-run lotteries are a regressive "tax on people who are bad at math" or a win-win that generates both enjoyment and government revenues.
-In this paper, we provide a novel set of empirical results that are relevant for optimal policy.
-We find that aggregate demand responds more to a \$1 change in jackpot expected value than it does to a \$1 price change or to a \$1 change in second prize expected value, a result consistent with a particular form of probability weighting.
-In our new nationally-representative survey, lottery spending is correlated with proxies of behavioral bias such as innumeracy and poor statistical reasoning, and regression predictions suggest that Americans would spend 43 percent less on lotteries if they were unbiased.
+In this article, we provide a novel set of empirical results that are relevant for optimal policy.
+We find that aggregate demand responds more to a \$1 change in jackpot expected value than it does to